dvdlvc/MyGitHub/README.md

 # Overview

-This repository contains the working paper ["On some connections between Esscher’s tilting, saddlepoint approximations, and optimal transportation: a statistical perspective"](https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/June_2020_MongeKantorovich_Saddlepoint.pdf), 2019, Andrej Ilievski, Davide La Vecchia, Elvezio Ronchetti.
-The repository  contains two R files which reproduce Figure 2, 3 and 4 in the manuscript.
+This repository contains the working paper ["On some connections between Esscher’s tilting, saddlepoint approximations, and optimal transportation: a statistical perspective"](https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/Rev_STS_LaVecchia_Ronchetti_Ilievski.pdf), 2021, Davide La Vecchia, Elvezio Ronchetti, and Andrej Ilievski, .
+The repository  contains two R files which reproduce the figures of the manuscript.

 ## Content